elc45/fisher-hmc-paper/main.typ

 results for multivariate normal posteriors in #cite(<langmore_condition_2020>, form: "prose"), we know that both large and small eigenvalues make HMC less efficient.
-We can use this result to evaluate the different diagonal mass matrix choices on various gaussian posteriors, with different numbers of observations.
+We can use this result to evaluate the different diagonal mass matrix choices on various normal posteriors, with different numbers of observations.
 Figure todo shows the resulting condition numbers of the posterior as seen by the sampler in the transformed space.